Azathothas/Stars/README.md

 - [ssleert/zfxtop](https://github.com/ssleert/zfxtop) – [WIP] fetch top for gen Z with X written by bubbletea enjoyer
 - [cloudflare/gokey](https://github.com/cloudflare/gokey) – A simple vaultless password manager in Go
 - [udhos/goben](https://github.com/udhos/goben) – goben is a golang tool to measure TCP/UDP transport layer throughput between hosts.
-- [d-Rickyy-b/certstream-server-go](https://github.com/d-Rickyy-b/certstream-server-go) – This project aims to be a drop-in replacement for the official certstream server by Calidog.
+- [d-Rickyy-b/certstream-server-go](https://github.com/d-Rickyy-b/certstream-server-go) – This project aims to be a drop-in replacement for the certstream server by Calidog.
 This tool aggregates, parses, and streams certificate data from multiple certificate transparency logs via websocket connections to the clients.
 - [linuxkit/linuxkit](https://github.com/linuxkit/linuxkit) – A toolkit for building secure, portable and lean operating systems for containers
 - [lima-vm/lima](https://github.com/lima-vm/lima) – Linux virtual machines, with a focus on running containers
 - [cloudius-systems/capstan](https://github.com/cloudius-systems/capstan) – Capstan, a tool for packaging and running your application on OSv. http://osv.io/capstan